Field Report · October 29, 2025

 Putting Grok's video translations to the test

 Grok was rolled onto X in March 2025, and has had quite the bumpy road, including spewing out racist comments and calling itself mecha hitler.
-Despite that, the bot has now become a staple on the platform, with over 61.5 million posts (mostly replies) at the time of this writing
+Despite the rough start, Grok's now a staple: 61.5M posts and counting.

 As Grok got smarter, TranslateMom mentions dropped slightly, sometimes replaced with a desperate "@grok is this true?"